joshjetson/joshjetson.github.io/pt.md

 Permit technicians agency/department partnership
+*How a permit technician works with internal and external departments*

-> Internal
+> **Internal**

 - Building Department
-> - Building Inspectors
+> - Building Inspectors ( For matters related to building inspections )
-> - Plans Examiners
+> - Plans Examiners ( For matters related to the submittal of building plans and documents )
-> - Code Enforcement Officers (Can be in other departments such as planning department or police department)
+> - Code Enforcement Officers (Can be in other departments such as planning department or police department), ( For matters related to violation cases and submittals to abate code cases.
+In order to abate most code cases it will involve the issuance of a permit through the building department. )

-- Planning Department (The one department the building department works with on a daily basis)
+- Planning Department (The one department the building department works with on a daily basis), ( coordinating permit submittals and may include responding to basic planning questions) Understanding the planning departments role within the organization is necessary to perform the essential job functions properly.
-- Engineering/Public Works Department
+- Engineering/Public Works Department ( Primarily by providing support with encroachment permits. ie. Any work taking place in the public right of way and building permit submittals. )

-> External
+> **External**

-- Fire Department (On almost a daily basis work with them)
+- Fire Department (On almost a daily basis work with them since most permit submittals and projects in progress are dependent on the fire departments review and inspection approvals.
+This is more so the case for projects requiring fire suppression and life safety systems. )
-- Environmental Health
+- Environmental Health ( For new and alterations to food service facilities. )
-- Environmental Hazmat
+- Environmental Hazmat ( For projects using and storing hazardous materials. )
-- School Districts
+- School Districts ( For new and additions to structures for the purpose of school impact fee assessments )
-- Air Pollution Districts
+- Air Pollution Districts ( For projects producing air pollutants and most commonly for demolition of commercial and residential structures. )
-- Utility Districts
+- Utility Districts ( For most all new projects as it relates to utility connection requirements. )
-- Police Department
+- Police Department ( Seldom do they get involved in projects.
+They primarily get involved in projects such as new subdivisions, commercial, hotels, motels and multi-family projects.
+Their concerns are mostly related to security and safety. )